This year, it's celebrated on Friday, May 17, 2024 as millions of commuters get a workout going to work on TWO wheels!

 Hitting the trail more than a half-century ago, National Bike to Work Day was originated by the League of American Bicyclists in 1956 to encourage biking as an alternative to driving to work.

 Today, the observance is part of National Bike Month which helps to raise awareness of "commuting without polluting".
 And, with more people working at home during the pandemic, emphasis is also being put on #BikeThere -- or short "bike hikes" to Starbucks or errands to the local home-office supply store!

 Of course, you don't have to wait for National Bike to Work Day to start biking.
-Begin now and it's almost guaranteed you'll be getting a great cardiovascular workout, shed unwanted pounds, and save lots of money on gas prices and parking.
+Begin now and it's almost guaranteed you'll be getting a great cardiovascular workout, shed unwanted pounds, and save lots of money on gas and parking.

 National Bike to Work Day fun facts

 to work each day, followed by LA and Portland.

 • Around the globe, those who bike to work each day include the Dutch who top the list at 30 percent, followed by Japan at 15 percent and the USA trailing behind at less than 2 percent.

 • According to Bicycling magazine, more than half of all Americans live less than 5-10 miles from work, a trip that usually can be accomplished in under an hour.

 • In a 2009 survey of major U.S. cities, New York City headed the major population centers who made it a habit of biking to work everyday at more than 22,000 people, followed by Los Angeles at 17, 345 and Portland and at 16,846).

 • The average cost of a new car in the U.S.? $30,000.
 The average cost of a new bike? $385.